Most people have the idea of doing a will in the back of their minds. But there are many reasons why a trust may well be a much better idea.

 8. Trust Addresses Tax

 If you have substantial wealth it is very likely a trust offers tax benefits over a simple will.
 Tax complexities vary from state to state and depending on one’s individual circumstances.
 Best bet for achieving the real tax benefits of a trust is to work with a financial planner together with your estate planning attorney.
+When looking for a financial planner, make sure that they have your best interests in mind regarding your trust and perhaps have certifications to show their ability, such as having taken this CTFA exam.
+This is important to ensure everything is sorted properly.

 9. Continuity In Asset Management